viaSocket Help

 → viaSocket manages token exchange and refresh logic.
 You configure the URLs.

-Q: What does public plugin review include?
+Q: What does public plug review include?

 → Security checks, functional testing, and description accuracy.